Where are you based/where do you film showreel scenes?

 How do I pay for my showreel?

 Online bank transfer.
 We will send you two invoices.
-One will be the £100 deposit when you book.
-The second will be sent to you once we have confirmed your scenes, locations and actors.
-This second invoice will be for the remaining balance and will need to be paid before the day of the shoot.
+One will be the deposit when you book.
+The 2nd invoice for the remaining amount will be issued after your booking and must be paid within 48 hours of the shoot date This second invoice will be for the remaining balance and will need to be paid 48 hours before the day of the shoot.

 How long do my scenes get kept on file for?